Nono-vep/Portfolio-Noe-PEVERELLI/pages/career.md

 ## Role Model Analysis & Interviews

-To refine my career path, I have analyzed **three role model profiles**.
+To refine my career path, I have analyzed **two role model profiles**.
 These analyses help me project myself into specific job roles and understand the skills required in the industry.

-### 1. Interview: [Role / Job Title 1]
+### 1. Interview: [Power Electronics Designer]
-**Contact:** [Name of the person], [Company]
+**Contact:** [Tony Fourmont], [Company]
-**Source:** [Alumni Interview / JobTeaser / etc.]
+**Source:** [MyJobGlasses]

 > **Synthesis of the exchange:**
-> *Écris ici la synthèse de ton premier entretien.
-Précise ce que tu as appris sur le quotidien du métier, les compétences techniques (Hard Skills) et humaines (Soft Skills) nécessaires, et comment cette personne a évolué dans sa carrière.*
+> *Technical skills are not enough.
+Curiosity and rigor are just as essential.
+In our field, you can’t just guess things; you need to know exactly why you are doing something and what results to expect, especially when safety is involved.
+Power electronics isn't complicated, but nothing should be left to chance.*
 >
 > **Key Takeaway:**
-> *Quel est le point clé que tu retiens pour ton propre projet ?*
+> *Always search your mind and constantly ask yourself questions*

 ### 2. Interview: [Role / Job Title 2]
 **Contact:** [Name of the person], [Company]